Jean Morère: Life and career

-Morère suffered a mental breakdown in 1871 in the aftermath of the Franco-Prussian War, and retired from the stage.
-He died in a sanatorium in Toulouse at the age of 50 after years of mental illness.
+Morère experienced a mental breakdown in 1871 in the aftermath of the Franco-Prussian War and retired from the stage.
+He died in a sanatorium in Toulouse at the age of 50.
 His wife had died the previous year.
 At the time of his death, Morère left three children, a grown daughter who was working as a piano teacher, and two young sons aged 10 and 5.